 Information collected will be from general surveillance, but the nature of the floricultural business is such that there will be a reasonably accurate record of the flow of flowers to wholesale outlets.
-This information will be accessible to Florigene and a database is maintained at Florigene of all individual exports to the EU.
+This information will be accessible and a database is maintained of all exports to the EU.

-- Florigene will maintain exact records of all exports to Europe exact number of flowers, customer details, date and arrival airport will be recorded, which can be tallied to independent records of the freight forwarders, importers and airlines. - Importers will record sales to wholesalers and supermarkets on a variety basis.
+- Suntory will maintain exact records of all exports to Europe number of flowers, customer details, shipment date and arrival airport will be recorded.
+This information can be tallied to independent records of the freight forwarders, importers and airlines. - Importers will record sales to wholesalers and supermarkets on a variety basis.
 This is done for them to evaluate the relative commercial success of specific products.
-The information could be used to identify date and customer name. - Some wholesalers are very sophisticated and keep bar code systems that will allow the sale of the transgenic carnation to be traced by date, customer and volume.
-Not all wholesalers have such business systems.
+The information could be used to identify date and customer name.

 A PCR based test has been developed that will allow the specific identification of the line that is described in this proposal to support detailed investigation if necessary.
-This detection method is described in Attachment C1 of this application.
+This detection method is described in Attachment C1 of the application for C/NL/13/01 and has been validated by the Joint Research Centre.